alumet-dev/developer-book/src/chapter_1.md

 ## Create an ALUMet plugin step by step

-The best way for a good understanding on how ALUMet's Plugin works is doing by yourself.
-So this chapter will create an input plugin which read random byte from a file.
+The best way to get a good understanding of how ALUMet's Plugin works is to do it yourself.
+So this chapter will create an input plugin, which read a random byte from a file.

 ### Create the plugin

 In order to create the plugin, we need to initialize a new library.
 So first, go to the root directory of ALUMet.
-You should have differents folders containing the differents plugins:
+You should have different folders containing the different plugins:

 ```bash
 .